 Shipment and transfer of risk

 It is particularly important to establish the terms and conditions of shipment in international distribution agreements entered with United States companies.
-The supplier should try to include an Ex Works clause (incoterm EXW) into the contract.
+The supplier should try to include an Ex Works clause (incoterm EXW).

 Based on such provision, shipment of the goods takes place at the expense of the distributor.
-Also, the risk of damage or destruction of the goods passes to the distributor once the goods are received or delivered at the supplier’s premises ready for shipment.
+Also, the risk of loss passes to the distributor once the goods are tendered to distributor’s carrier at supplier’s premises ready for shipment.

 However, in cross border contracts, the Ex Works clause presents some practical difficulties, given that the manufacturer must somehow remain involved in the customs clearance process once the goods enter the United States.

-Once the supplier has registered its trademark in the United States, it is possible to limit the use of that trademark by the distributor, both in traditional commercial practice and in online sales.
-For this purpose, it is necessary to include a clause in the distribution agreement that defines with certainty the ownership of the trademark and also establishes that any display of the trademark must occur with the prior approval of the supplier.
+For this purpose, it is necessary to include a clause in the distribution agreement that defines with certainty the ownership of the trademark and also establishes that any use thereof must occur with the prior approval of the supplier.

 For an overview of the process of registering a trademark in the United States, please read through our articles on How to Register a Trademark in the United States and Trademark Registration in the United State and Likelihood of Confusion.